invicnaper/cmus-youtube/README.md

     $ ./cmus

 #Command Line
-You cane use cmus-youtube by using the command line :
+You can use cmus-youtube by using the command line :

     :youtube-dl <url>